RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-RAG-Bot-in-Teams.md

 }
 ```

-- **Call AI with prompt**: In Teams-AI's prompt system, you can easily inject data source by adjusting the `augmentation.data_sources` configuration section, e.g., in prompt's `config.json` file:
+- **Call AI with prompt**: In Teams-AI's prompt system, you can easily inject data source by adjusting the `augmentation.data_sources` configuration section.
+This connects the prompt with the added `DataSource` in previous step, and library orchestrator will inject the data source text into final prompt.
+See [AuthorPrompt](./AuthorPrompt.md) for the details.
+For example, in prompt's `config.json` file:

 ```json
 {